-Argentina's Cristina Fernandez faces graft trial after election race drama
+Argentina's Cristina Fernandez slams graft trial as political 'smokescreen'

 As a sitting senator, she currently has immunity from arrest, however.

-Reporting by Nicolas Misculin; writing by Cassandra Garrison; Editing by Tom Brown
+Reporting by Nicolas Misculin; Writing by Cassandra Garrison; Editing by Tom Brown and Bill Trott